-Easy Pasta Salad with Italian Dressing served in bowl.
+Pasta Salad with Italian Dressing ingredients on counter.

 COMBINE.
 In a large bowl, combine cool pasta, olives, cheese, and pepperoni.